Air rifle scopes are an often confusing subject for new and more seasoned hobbyists alike.

 Many people assume that a conventional rifle scope can be used in place of an air rifle scope.
 However, this can be a costly mistake.
-In particular, spring-piston air rifles create lots of recoil, but not just the typical, unidirectional recoil of a conventional firearm.
-In spring rifles, there is two-way recoil: at first when the large spring mass uncoils, which sends the rifle backwards, and again when it reaches the end of its length, which jars the rifle forwards.
-This double recoil wreaks havoc with lenses and delicate internal parts and can destroy an ordinary scope within a few shots.
+In particular, gas/spring-piston, and many higher-powered air rifles create lots of recoil, but not just the typical, unidirectional recoil of a conventional firearm.
+Rather, there is two-way recoil: at first when the large spring mass uncoils (or gas-piston is released), which sends the rifle backwards, and again when the piston reaches the end of its length, which jars the rifle forwards.
+This “double recoil” wreaks havoc with lenses and delicate internal parts and can destroy an ordinary scope within a few shots.

 Fixed vs. Variable Air Rifle Scopes & Ocular Magnification

 The first consideration is whether you want a fixed or variable scope.
 In this case, we are talking about the eyepiece (ocular) magnification (the lens you look through).
 For example, for fixed scopes, such as a 4x32 or a 6x32 models, the first number – the “4″ and “6″ in these scenarios – refers to the number times the target is magnified.